Goutham-Rajesh/Forensics/task3.md

 print(g)
 #print(data)
 ```
-* i could see a gif file but extracted the data but i couldnt open it
+* i could see a gif file extracted the data but i couldnt open it
 * * `python3 data.py > sample.gif`